Sourav-Sharma-191940/Trade-In-app/README.md

 # Trade-In-app
-Students cn buy or sell their stuffs
+Students can buy or sell their stuffs